 During the month of October, all over the globe, our Philia Communities were discussing the topic of how to deal with the scary things which are inevitable in our lives.

-We have extracted a few insights which we feel are worth sharing for a communal understanding of how common these moments are and how good it feels to know that we all feel and think alike.
+From our conversations, we have extracted three key insights worth sharing for a communal understanding of how common these moments are and how good it feels to know that we all feel and think alike.

 During uncertain times we tend to be tense and feel as if the world is crushing and everything seems bigger than it really is.
 Relaxing in these situations is not a sign of laziness or powerlessness but rather the contrary, it is a conscious choice to dive fully in and embrace the unknown.
 This gives us the clarity to make good choices and not rush into whatever we think might take us back into safety.